hnrazevedo/Router/docs/index.md

 ## Documentation

-##### For details on how to use the Router, see the sample folder with details in the component directory
+#### For more details on the use and configuration of the Router, see the example folder with details on component targeting

-Para mais detalhes sobre como usar o Router, veja a pasta de exemplos com detalhes no diretório do componente
+Para mais detalhes sobre a utilização e configuração do Router, veja a pasta de exemplos com detalhes no diretório do componente

 ### Errors

-#### In cases of configuration errors or nonexistent pages, the Router will throw an Exception.
-Em casos de erros de configuração ou páginas inexistentes, o Router disparara uma Exception.
+#### In the static use of the Router, if an inexistent page error is returned, an Exception will be thrown
+#### When used as middleware, a 404 response is returned

+Na utilização estática do Router, caso retorne erro de página inexistente, será lançada uma Exception Na utilização como middleware, é retornado uma resposta 404

-### Router methods
+### Access methods

 #### Available protocols

 - get: URL access or get method
 - post: post method
 - ajax: called fetch or XMLHttpRequest
-- form: called fetch or XMLHttpRequest (with Requested-Method defined in the header as form)

 #### REST request
 - post: REST request